d-bl/MAE-gf/docs/marian.md

 <p style="clear: both"></p>

 ![0342][p-0342]
 Ground mt-0342 is meant to be made with pins at the sides of the snowflake-unit, as shown in the picture.
 The ground came into being as a half stitch spider, but forgetting the twists at the corners.
-The unit resembles [UU 3054], which has no side pins, and does not cross at the corners.
+The unit resembles ground 3054 from _U.
+Ulrich: Gründe mit System_, which has no side pins, and does not cross at the corners.
 <p style="clear: both"></p>

 [p-fusion]: ../images_wt/gf-fusion.png?align=right